geoserver/geoserver/doc/en/user/source/data/cascaded/index.rst

-.. _vector_data:
+.. _cascaded_services:

 Working with Cascaded Services
 ==============================

 This section discusses how GeoServer can proxy external OGC services.
-This is known as **cascading** services..
+This is known as **cascading** services.

-GeoServer supports cascading the following:
+GeoServer supports cascading the following services:

 .. toctree::
    :maxdepth: 1